cuthbertLab/music21/buildDoc/staticDocs/usingEclipse.rst

     :width: 650

 See :ref:`environment` for more information on configuring user settings.
-Otherwise, head to: :ref:`quickStart` for further demos and tutorials on using music21.
+Otherwise, head to: :ref:`usersGuide_00_introduction` for further demos and tutorials on using music21.